 The end result was a cute little fabric wreath for a small corner of my kitchen.

-This was such a simple and quick project and only took me about an hour to complete.
-I will warn you though that it does give you sore fingers to tie all those strips of fabric.
 In the end I was glad that I didn’t have a larger wreath form on hand.
 If I ever decide to make a larger version of this wreath, I will use a softer cotton fabric and not one that was intended for upholstery or pillows.
-Lessons learned!
+Lesson learned!

 “Lazy hands make a man poor but diligent hands bring wealth.”
 Proverbs 10:4